Rollcage (video game): Gameplay

 The game's selling point was its unique physics engine, in which cars could drive on walls or ceilings due to the airflow passing over them at extreme speeds.

 Soundtrack

 The game featured an original soundtrack by various artists, including the Fatboy Slim song "Love Island" from the album You've Come A Long Way, Baby.
 Psygnosis also released a limited edition audio CD soundtrack in the US.
+GameSpot described the musical style as a "blend of techno and industrial music."

 Reception

 The PlayStation version of Rollcage received "favorable" reviews, while the PC version received "average" reviews, according to the review aggregation website GameRankings.
 Next Generation said of the former console version, "Anyone with a hankering for fast cars and pretty explosions should be sure to give Rollcage a chance."

 Joshua Romero of AllGame gave the PC version four-and-a-half stars out of five, saying, "If you have a 3D accelerator and have any taking to a great game, you shouldn't pass up Rollcage.
 True, PC players don't have the convenience that console players have and can rent the game, but Rollcage is worth the cash, no matter what system."
 He also gave the PlayStation version four stars, saying, "If you're into futuristic auto-combat/racing games and looking for something aside from Wipeout, give Rollcage a try.
 I'm guessing you won't be disappointed."